We breakdown general optimization concepts to maximize your performance on website builders.

-Don’t forget one of the most important features of a store – speed!
+Don’t forget one of the most important features of any online store – speed!

 Optimize your images

-…not optimizing your images makes your visitors deal with more data than they need to…
+Using unoptimized images makes your visitors deal with more data than they need to.

-According to HTTP Archive reports, roughly 50% of all websites’ total page size consists of images¹.
+According to HTTP Archive reports, images account for nearly 50% of the median website’s total page size .